FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Face tracking pipeline

 \section{Face tracking pipeline}

-Given an input video, the processes it passes through as part of the face tracking pipeline are as follows: \begin{enumerate} \item \textbf{Coarse location of faces.} We find bounding boxes of detected faces with high confidence in each frame using the MTCNN algorithm.
+Given an input video, during fine-tuning and inference time, the processes it passes through as part of the face tracking pipeline are as follows: \begin{enumerate} \item \textbf{Coarse location of faces.} We find bounding boxes of detected faces with high confidence in each frame using the MTCNN algorithm.
 Bounding boxes are enlarged, i.e., height and width are multiplied by 1.8.
 When multiple faces are detected in a video, we use the multiple-faces mode.
 In this mode, we find the areas in the video that each face is located in at the beginning of the video.
 We assume that in this scenario, the coarse location of a single face would not change significantly.
 The last assumption does not hold for the single-face scenario, thus not used in that mode.
 To avoid detecting face-like distractors that intrude the area of a relevant face, we make sure that the detected face in the current frame is close in size to the last face detected in previous frames.
-If face bounding boxes are not found in a given frame, we interpolate the bounding boxes based on the ones from temporally close frames in which faces were indeed detected. \item \textbf{Landmark extraction.} We crop each frame according to the detected bounding boxes from the previous stage, and we process the cropped frames with the FaceMesh object via MediaPipe to extract landmarks. the FaceMesh object might extract landmarks of more than one face in a given cropped frame, if several faces exist.
+If face bounding boxes are not found in a given frame, we interpolate the bounding boxes based on the ones from temporally close frames in which faces were indeed detected. \item \textbf{Landmark extraction.} We crop each frame according to the detected bounding boxes from the previous stage, and we process the cropped frames with the FaceMesh object via MediaPipe to extract landmarks.
+The combination of MTCNN in the previous stage and FaceMesh by MediaPipe handles better challenging scenarios, such as presented in \Cref{fig:mtcnn_mediapipe_combination} The FaceMesh object might extract landmarks of more than one face in a given cropped frame, if several faces exist.
 This is common in videos featuring crowded backgrounds. \item \textbf{Face filter.} We validate whether the landmarks of the detected face in a given frame are of the same face detected in previous frames choosing the face with max intersection-over-union (IOU) of the two landmark areas.
-Hence, we keep the landmarks of the main face throughout the frame sequence and filter the others, assuming it is the relevant one that was also detected by the MTCNN algorithm. \item \textbf{Face alignment.} Landmarks are used for face alignment.
-If no landmarks were detected in the previous stage, we interpolate them from temporally adjacent frames.
-We apply a sliding mean filter of size $5$ to smooth the landmark values across time.
-Then, we compute the similarity transformation matrix between the $5$ key landmarks detected in the frame and the corresponding landmarks in the reference mean face as presented in \Cref{fig:reference_mean_face}.
-The transformation matrix is applied on the cropped frame to obtain an aligned face in the center of the frame of size $224$x$224$. \end{enumerate}
+Hence, we keep the landmarks of the main face throughout the frame sequence and filter the others, assuming it is the relevant one that was also detected by the MTCNN algorithm.